masterdezign/hmep/README.md

 The algorithm is able to automatically figure out the powers of `x`.
 That is where MEP really shines.
-We [calculate](app/MainSin.hs) 30 expressions represented by each chromosome gene practically with no additional computational penalty.
-Then, we choose the best expression.
-In this run, we have automatically obtained a [seventh degree polynomial](https://github.com/masterdezign/hmep/blob/master/doc/sin_approx.py#L12) coded by 14 genes.
-Pretty cool, yeah?
+We [calculate](app/MainSin.hs) `c'length = 30` expressions represented by each chromosome gene practically with no additional computational penalty.
+We choose the best expression among those 30 in _each_ chromosome of the population `c'popSize = 200`.
+In this run, we have automatically obtained a
+[seventh degree polynomial](https://github.com/masterdezign/hmep/blob/master/doc/sin_approx.py#L12)
+coded by 14 genes.
+Pretty cool, huh?

 The result of approximation is [visualized](doc/sin_approx.py) below:

 ![Figure](https://github.com/masterdezign/hmep/blob/d173e96acf72e482474e657880f8bd28c40694e7/doc/Figures/sin_approx.png)

-From the log below, one can also infer that obtained by MEP approximation is better than analytical Taylor sine expansions of 3rd and 5th orders, but is worse than the 7th order expansion:
+From the log below, one can also infer that obtained approximation is better than analytical Taylor sine expansions of 3rd and 5th orders.
+And naturally, is worse than the 7th order Taylor expansion:

      MEP expression: Average distance for 300 points: 0.0303 3rd-order Taylor sine expansion: Average distance for 300 points: 0.3633